What Treatments Are Used In Myopia Management?

 The goal of myopia management is to slow down its progression, because myopia increases the risk of eventually developing eye diseases like glaucoma, cataracts, retinal detachment and macular degeneration.
 The higher the progression of myopia, the greater the risk.
 The earlier your child begins myopia management, even for mild myopia, the greater the benefits.

-If you’re concerned that your child’s vision is deteriorating rapidly, contact Myopia Management Center At Professional Vision Care today.
+If you’re concerned that your child’s vision is deteriorating rapidly, contact Myopia Management Clinic At Professional Vision Care today.
 We can help.

 What Are the Myopia Management Treatment Methods?

 - Vision Shaping Therapy (VST)

 Ortho-k is proven to significantly decrease the rate of myopia progression by gently reshaping the cornea with a specialized custom-fit contact lens that needs to be worn overnight.
 By the morning, the corneal elongation that causes nearsightedness is greatly reduced.
 This temporary reshaping provides clear vision the following day, without any need to wear eyeglasses or contact lenses.

 Atropine is a medication that can treat a variety of conditions and complications.
 Today, it is most commonly used to dilate the pupils for certain eye exams.

 Recent research shows that low-dose atropine eye drops can effectively slow down myopia progression in children.
 When 0.01% atropine eye drops are applied at bedtime over an extended period of time, myopia progression can be mitigated.